Why do children get cancer?

 Why does one person walk away from an accident unhurt and another is paralyzed for life?

 Volumes have been written on this topic and I have been enlightened especially by the works of C.S.
 Lewis and Philip Yancey.
-But because neither of them is available today to write this blog 🙂 , I’d like to share three reasons God may be allowing suffering in your life or the life of someone you love.
-These reasons are based on the book For Those Who Hurt by Charles Swindoll, copyright 1977, published by Multnomah Press.
+But because neither of them is available today to write this blog 🙂 I’d like to share three reasons God may be allowing suffering in your life or the life of someone you love.
+(Based on the book For Those Who Hurt by Charles Swindoll, copyright 1977, published by Multnomah Press.)

 Why God Allows Suffering in Our Lives